rpgreview/papersandpaychecks/pnp.md

 Like much of the corporate world, *Papers & Paychecks* uses the Myers-Briggs Type Indicator as a summary of a character's personality, and mapped to the Keirsey Temperament Sorter.
 In other games this is the equivalent of their "alignment".
 As a roleplaying game, a player should play according to the role of their character.

-Whilst the player is given a choice about the personality values of their Type, within the range of 3-18, and option is designed for random generation on 3d6.
+Whilst the player is given a choice about the personality values of their Type, within the range of 3-18, and an option is designed for random generation on 3d6.
 Note that contrary to original expectations the four dichotomies of MBTI tend towards a more normal distribution rather than a bipolar distribution.
 In addition the formal MBTI uses absolute values rather than a continuum.

 **Favorite world: Extraversion/Introversion**